Bon Dimanche: supporting the agroecological transition of the dairy industry

 For several years now, ultra-processed foods have been at the heart of food issues, as they have been blamed for the development of chronic diseases (cardiovascular disease, obesity, etc.).

-Ultra-processed foods contain ingredients that have been destructured and then reconstituted (invert sugar, corn syrup, soy protein, wheat gluten, etc.) and numerous additives (xanthan gum, acacia fiber, etc.) with no nutritional value, with the sole aim of improving taste, appearance, texture, etc.
+Ultra-processed foods contain ingredients which are broken down before being put back together again (invert sugar, corn syrup, soy protein, wheat gluten, etc.) as well as numerous additives (xanthan gum, acacia fiber, etc.) with no nutritional value, aimed solely at improving taste, appearance, texture, etc.

 In France, 69% of the food products available in supermarkets are ultra-processed, according to SIGA, a company that has set up an index to assess the degree of food processing.

-Bon Dimanche is determined to ban all ultra-processing markers from their recipes.
+Bon Dimanche is determined to ban all ultra-processing ingredients from their recipes.

-With this in mind, they have developed the first range of ice creams without additives or ultra-processed ingredients, while guaranteeing our store customers a sufficiently long shelf life of 6 months.
+With this in mind, they developed the first range of ice creams without additives or ultra-processed ingredients, while guaranteeing a sufficiently long shelf life of 6 months for their store customers.

-Bon Dimanche is also a member of the "simple ingredients" movement launched by Goum, in partnership with Scan UP.
-Their products comply with this allegation, which rewards products that are close to "homemade".
-The specifications are available in open source on the goum.co website.
+Bon Dimanche is also a member of the 'simple ingredients' movement launched by Goum in partnership with Scan UP.
+Their products comply with this averment, which rewards products that are close to 'homemade' quality.
+Specifications are available in open source on the goum.co website.

-For all these reasons, we're very proud to enable Bon Dimanche to set up micro-dairies to continue offering organic, local and gourmet dairy desserts.
+For all these reasons, we're very proud to help Bon Dimanche set up micro-dairies and continue offering organic, local and gourmet dairy desserts.

 Subscribe to our newsletter and explore the future of impact and climate tech investment